Records Of The Secretary

 - the kind of meeting whether regular, adjourned, etc.

-- the names of the trustees present and absent and the presence of other persons taking part in the meeting
+- the names of the trustees present and absent, and if any trustees participated by electronic means, and the presence of other persons taking part in the meeting

 - the fact that the regular President and Secretary were present or the names of their substitutes